a Training, Leadership, & Change Management company

 Diverse Experience: Our training team brings significant real-life experience and expertise in law enforcement.
 Our instructors have held a wide variety of positions including department division command, SWAT team leader, academy instructors, state-wide training coordinator, CSI investigator, detective, FTO, PTO to name a few.
 Our training staff has experiences in larger metropolitan agencies, smaller departments, and sheriff's departments.

-Focused Skills Development: Training for Transfer instructors focus on providing skills and techniques which efficiently and effectively address real-life issues with practical and proven techniques.
+Focused Skills Development: Training for Transfer instructors focus on providing training skills and techniques which efficiently and effectively address real-life issues with practical and proven techniques.
 Each class is designed to provide specific skills, but also allows for addressing individual issues trainers may face.
-Our curriculum undergo frequent review and revision to assure up-to-date instruction is provided.
-The instructors make sure classes are highly interactive and realistically address needs of those attending.
+Our curriculum undergoes frequent review and revision to ensure that up-to-date instruction is provided.
+The instructors are dedicated to creating highly interactive classes that realistically address the needs of those attending.

 Our Instructor Team includes:

 Tim has over 30 years experience in training.
 He spent over 10 years as a Training Division Commander.
 He has served on numerous regional and statewide training entities including POST Training, North Central Training Region, and the Colorado Association of Law Enforcement Trainers.
 Tim was president of CALET and coordinated five state-wide training conferences.
 He has taught Train-the-Trainer, Training Unit Management, Trainer Skills Development, Building Training Scenarios, Training Procedure Development, Supervisory Institute and Trainer Re-certification for over 17 years throughout Colorado.
 He was chosen to present Managing the Training Unit at a national emergency services conference in Ohio.